Advertiser Disclosure

 • Add-ons can get expensive

-We like that Clover allows you to purchase your tablet hardware, POS software, and payment processor from one place.
-Having the freedom to choose your payment processor means that you can shop around for the lowest payment processing fees for your business.
+Clover makes it easy to purchase your tablet hardware, POS software, and payment processing all in one place.
+At the same time, it gives you the flexibility to choose your own processor, so you can shop around for the best rates.

 Clover POS Plans Price When To Use